 Created with a professional KPI tool, the on-time shipping is an excellent indicator of how long you may need to ship a particular type of order to a client, customer, or partner, this visual will allow you to set a benchmark shipping time relative to each product which, in turn, will allow you to optimize your shipping and delivery processes, reducing turnover time, and boosting customer satisfaction levels.

 12. Return Reason

-The return reason supply chain metric offers an astute insight into the various motives causing your customers and clients to return their orders – a piece of information that is priceless to the ongoing success of an eCommerce business.
+The return reason supply chain metric offers an astute insight into the various motives causing your customers and clients to return their orders – a piece of information that is priceless to the ongoing success of an eCommerce company.
 Presented in a digestible pie chart-style format with a key showcasing the primary reasons for return, you will be able to assess your areas of weakness, analyze the quality of critical areas of your supply chain process, and make the kind of improvements that will enhance not only your reputation but your overall level of service significantly.
 By gaining this level of insight, you stand an excellent chance at decreasing returns, boosting profits, and improving cash flow as a result.

 14. Inventory Velocity (IV)

 A pivotal supply chain KPI, the inventory velocity, or IV, provides a visual snapshot of the percentage of inventory that's projected for consumption within the next period or quarter.

 Calculated by dividing the opening stock by the sales forecast for the following period, the IV is an indicator that will help you optimize your inventory levels, give you a greater chance of meeting consumer demand, and prevent you from wasting money on excess levels of stock.

 15. Inventory Days Of Supply

-While this may not be the most panoramic or all-encompassing of supply chain metrics, inventory days of supply is particularly useful as it will give you a fairly accurate calculation of the number of days it would take you to run out of stock if it wasn’t replenished.
+While this may not be the most panoramic or all-encompassing of supply chain measurement metrics, inventory days of supply is particularly useful as it will give you a fairly accurate calculation of the number of days it would take you to run out of stock if it wasn’t replenished.